PEZ/rn-rf-shadow/README.md

 <img src="./rn-rf-shadow.png" width="320" />

-Here follows instructiomn for getting started either using the command line or [Calva](http://github.com/BetterThanTomorrow/calva), assuming you have stuff like XCode, or whatever is the Android equivalents, installed:
+Here follows instructions for getting started either using [Calva](http://github.com/BetterThanTomorrow/calva) or the command line or, and assuming you have stuff like XCode, or whatever is the Android equivalents, installed:

+## Using Calva

+Open the project in VS Code.
+Then:

+1. In a Terminal pane, execute `npm install -g expo-cli`, then `yarn` and wait for it to finish.
+1. Start build task **Watch CLJS** and wait for it to build the project.
+1. Start build task **Start Expo** and wait for it to fire up Expo in your browser.
+   1. Start the app on your phone or in a simulator.
+   1. In the Expo settings for your app (shake or force touch with two fingers), disable Live Reloadinhg and Hot Reloading.
+(Don't worry, shadow-cljs will take care of hot reloading for you, in the most beautiful way.)
+1. Connect Calva to the shadow-cljs app (`ctrl+alt+c c`) and choose to connect the `:app` build.
+1. Hack away!

-## Command line
+## Or the Command line
 ```sh
 $ npm install -g expo-cli
 $ yarn